jensv/2018-08-27-llnl_pandas/_episodes/06-libraries.md

 ---
 ## Most of the power of a programming language is in its libraries.

-*   A *library* is a collection of files (called *modules*) that contains functions for use by other programs.
+A *library* is a collection of files (called *modules*) that contains functions for use by other programs.
-    *   May also contain data values (e.g., numerical constants) and other things.
+A Library may also contain data values (e.g., numerical constants) and other things.
-    *   Library's contents are supposed to be related, but there's no way to enforce that.
+Library's contents are supposed to be related, but there's no way to enforce that.
-*   The Python [standard library][stdlib] is an extensive suite of modules that comes with Python itself.
+The Python [standard library][stdlib] is an extensive suite of modules that come with Python itself.
-*   Many additional libraries are available from [PyPI][pypi] (the Python Package Index).
+Many additional libraries are available from [PyPI][pypi] (the Python Package Index).
-*   We will see later how to write new libraries.
+Scientific Python distributions like Anaconda or Enthought come with many useful Libraries.

 > ## Libraries and modules
 >